Slavic Languages & Literatures, PhD

 Financial Aid

-Students may receive various forms of financial assistance, including University fellowships, Foreign Language and Area Studies (FLAS) Fellowships, teaching assistantships, and research assistantships.
+Students may receive various forms of financial assistance, including university fellowships, Foreign Language and Area Studies (FLAS) Fellowships, teaching assistantships, and research assistantships.
 There are also opportunities for part-time related work in the Slavic and East European Division of the University Library and elsewhere on the campus, including editorial assistantships with Slavic Review.
 Most students are awarded multiple-year support packages that include a mixture of teaching and fellowship, conditional on satisfactory progress through the program.

 for the degree of Doctor of Philosophy in Slavic Languages & Literatures